Timik232/PortfolioBackend/README.md

 # PictureMe
-You should add ssl and .env for correct work
+You should add .env for correct work.
+You can use .envdev as example for your .env file.
-Project use Django with MySQL and nginx
+Project use Django with MySQL, nginx, prometheus and grafana

 # Build
 ```bash